-- Unless the treaty otherwise provides, instruments of ratification, acceptance, approval or accession establish the consent of a State to be bound by a treaty upon: - a-their exchange between the contracting States. - b-their deposit with the depositary. - c-their notification to the contracting States or to the depositary, if so agreed
+- Unless the treaty otherwise provides, instruments of ratification, acceptance, approval or accession establish the consent of a State to be bound by a treaty upon: - a-their exchange between the contracting States. - b-their deposit with the depositary.

 Consent to be bound by part of a treaty and choice of differing provisions